movementlabsxyz/movement/protocol-units/settlement/mcr/contracts/README.md

 2. Tracking commitments for each block height until one exceeds the supermajority of stake.

 ## Proof of Correctness

+> To proof: For a given block height, MCR selects the earliest block commitment that matches the supermajority of stake-

 The stake is fixed for an epoch, so only commitments for a specific block height are considered, allowing for a straightforward proof.

 **Commitment**.
 Let $v: C \to V$ map a commitment to its validator, where $C$ represent all possible commitments and $V$ is the set of validators.
 Since commitments are ordered by L1 in the L1-blocks, let $C'$ be an ordered subset of $C$ with $k$ elements (i.e. up to the $k$-th commitment).